 Sassello is a small comune and town located in the region of Liguria in Italy in the province of Savona.
 The town is located close to the cities of Savona and Genoa and is on the north side of the Apennines of Liguria.
 The town had been a popular site due to its strategic location and had long been fought over by Genoa and Marquisate of Montferrat.

-The town is known to have been inhabited in pre-historic times by one of the Ligurian tribes.
-Sassello was first mentioned in a document in 967 AD and had been passed on to many noble families like the Genoese Doria, Ponzone, the Del Carretto and Bonifacio Del Vasto over the centuries.
-The town of Sassello belonged to the Marquis of Ponzone who then passed it on to the Del Carretto family.
+Sassello is known to have been inhabited in pre-historic times by one of the Ligurian tribes; it was first mentioned in a document in 967 AD and had been passed on to many noble families like the Genoese Doria, Ponzone, Del Carretto and Bonifacio Del Vasto over the centuries.
 During the rule of these families several important monuments were built in the town.